 ENVIRONMENTAL SCIENCES: For students interested in chemistry (with a concentration in environmental chemistry), earth sciences (with a concentration in environmental geology or ocean sciences), ecology and evolution, environmental studies, marine biology, plant sciences, or in combined majors between environmental studies and biology, earth sciences, or economics.

 HUMAN PSYCHOLOGY, CULTURE AND SOCIETY: For students interested in anthropology (or a combined major in anthropology & earth sciences), cognitive science, community studies, Latin American & Latino Studies, legal studies, politics, psychology or sociology.

 ENGINEERING AND COMPUTING: For students interested in bioengineering, bioinformatics, computer engineering, computer science, computer science game design, electrical engineering and information systems management.

-LANGUAGES, LITERATURE AND COMMUNICATIONS: For students interested in literature, linguistics, language studies (Chinese, French, German, modern Hebrew, Italian, Japanese, or Spanish), and inter-disciplinary studies with a particular focus in a language: classical studies, German studies, Italian studies, Jewish studies, or Latin American and Latino studies.
+LANGUAGES, LITERATURE AND COMMUNICATIONS: For students interested in literature, linguistics, language studies (Chinese, French, German, modern Hebrew, Italian, Japanese, or Spanish), and inter-disciplinary studies with a particular focus in a language: classical studies, German studies, Italian studies, Jewish studies, Latin American and Latino studies, and Spanish studies.

-LIBERAL ARTS AND AREA STUDIES: For students interested in classical studies, feminist studies, German studies, history, history of art and visual culture, Italian studies, Jewish studies, Latin American and Latino studies and philosophy.
+LIBERAL ARTS AND AREA STUDIES: For students interested in classical studies, feminist studies, German studies, history, history of art and visual culture, Italian studies, Jewish studies, Latin American and Latino studies, philosophy, and Spanish studies.
 These majors focus on a particular area and include perspectives on relevant history, literature and social structures.

 LIFE AND HEALTH SCIENCES: For students interested in general biology, ecology and evolution, human biology, molecular cellular and developmental biology, marine biology, plant sciences, neuroscience, and cognitive science, and/or for students interested in pursuing pre-professional health programs such as medical school.